hiftikha/my-cal/README.md

 2. Separate hooks out of components for separation of concerns
 3. Error handling in a more graceful manner, and bubbling the error up the stack where necessary instead of catching right where it occurs
 4. Memoize the time slots so that we're not recomputing them for the same date range
+5. Build custom components for code quality and code readability
+6. Reuse `TimeDisplay` component to render both the date and the time appropriately depending on the type of `DisplayType` enum

 ## Available Scripts